Uberi/Minetest-WorldEdit/README.md

         <...>
     }

-Value ordering and minor aspects of the syntax, such as trailing commas or newlines, are not guaranteed.
+The ordering of the values and minor aspects of the syntax, such as trailing commas or newlines, are not guaranteed to stay the same in future versions.

 The WorldEdit Schematic format is accessed via the WorldEdit API, or WorldEdit serialization chat commands such as `//serialize` and `//deserialize`.